samsheffield/Senior_Thesis/docs/presentations.md

 #### Schedule
-__Provide a very broad overview of the schedule for your game’s development next semester.__ Break it down by critical milestones you need to achieve at a week-to-week resolution.
+__Provide a very broad overview of the schedule for your project's development next semester.__ Break it down by critical milestones you need to achieve at a week-to-week resolution.
 This will change, but you need to determine if you are already thinking at a manageable scale.

 There are 14 weeks of development slated for this project.
 2 of these will be shared with other planning, scoping, and other pre-production work.